 Tollafield tells students to always put themselves in the reader’s shoes, “Keeping your audience in mind will sharpen the focus of your analysis and presentation in ways that the audience will find really valuable.”

 Gius recommends that writers avoid using complicated legal jargon, “One of the main things we teach is to write simply and clearly.
 You want to make your reader’s job as easy as possible.”

 According to Wall-Cyb, the secret to great legal writing is practice and perseverance.
 “For almost everyone, the transition from non-legal to legal writing is going to be a bumpy one.
 Know that you’re not alone.
 Keep showing up with your best effort, and you’ll get there.”

-UC Hastings also has a Legal Writing Resources Center that offers individual assistance to law students who need help with research, grammar, citations, editing, and other aspects of legal writing.
+UC Law SF also has a Legal Writing Resources Center that offers individual assistance to law students who need help with research, grammar, citations, editing, and other aspects of legal writing.